Ann Tanenbaum, Founder & President

 Kate Ellsworth, Editor/Associate Agent

-Kate Ellsworth joined Tanenbaum International after completing the Columbia Publishing Course and graduating from Kenyon College with a B.A. in English.
-She previously gained experience as an intern at Foundry Literary + Media, a creative non-fiction editor at Sunset Press, and an Associate at the Kenyon Review.
+Kate Ellsworth joined Tanenbaum International after completing the Columbia Publishing Course and graduating from Kenyon College.
+She previously gained experience as an intern at Foundry Literary + Media, a creative non-fiction editor at Sunset Press, and an associate at the Kenyon Review.

 Mary Noorlander, Agency Assistant

-Mary Noorlander is joining TILA after five years living in France, where she studied Comparative Literature and Creative Writing at The American University of Paris.
-In 2023, she completed the Columbia Publishing Course and is interested in publishing on an international scale.
-She gained previous experience as an editorial assistant for the Center for Writers and Translators, editor-in-chief of the literary arts journal Paris/Atlantic, and reader at The White Review.
+Mary Noorlander joined Tanenbaum International after graduating from the American University of Paris and the Columbia Publishing Course.
+She previously worked as an editorial assistant at the Center for Writers and Translators, editor-in-chief of the literary arts journal Paris/Atlantic, and reader at The White Review.
+In addition to her work with TILA, she is a proofreader and translation reviewer for Europa Editions.